naymspace/backpex/guides/actions/item-actions.md

 There are multiple ways to perform an Item Action:
 - use the checkboxes in the first column of the resource table to select 1-n items and trigger the action later on
 - use an icon in the last column of the resource table to perform the Item Action for one item
-- use the corresponding icon in the show view to perform the Item Action for the corresponding item

 If you use the first method, you must trigger the item action using the button above the resource action.
-If you use the second or third method, the item action is triggered immediately.
+If you use the second method, the item action is triggered immediately.

 Backpex ships with a few built-in item actions, such as `delete`, `show`, and `edit`.

 ## Configuration

 To add an item action to a resource, you need to implement the [`item_actions/1`](Backpex.LiveResource.html#c:item_actions/1) callback in your resource configuration module.
-The function should return a list of maps, where each map represents an item action.
+The function has to return a list of maps, where each map represents an item action.
 It takes the default item actions as an argument.
 This way you can add your custom item actions to the default ones or even replace them.

 Let's say we want to add a `show` item action to navigate to the show view of a user and replace all other default item actions.